ppy/osu-wiki/wiki/Article_Style_Guide/en.md

 - all letters **must** use lowercase letters
 - all special characters (e.g. `!`, `?`, `,`, `"`, `'`) **must** be replaced with a hyphen (`-`)
-  - if one of the spacial characters is the last character in the section name, remove it, but do not add a hyphen (`-`).
+  - if one of the special characters is the last character in the section name, remove it, but do not add a hyphen (`-`).
 - all spaces are replaced with hyphens (`-`), not underscores (`_`)
 - if a header is not unique (two or more of the same section heading names exist at any level):
   - the first instance of said heading will follow the above rules